decant09/learn-the-lingo-quiz/README.md

 created.
 The size of the container would increase causing some containers to be double the size of the others displayed.
 I made each container be of a larger size and aligned the text centrally.
 This maintains uniformity and also has the benefit of each of the containers being larger which improves user experience on small screens.
+- An "Uncaught ReferenceError: questionsArray is not defined" message was logging in the console on the home page and on the quiz over page.
+This was because the questionsArray is located in the questions.js file, which is not linked on these two pages.
+So when the startQuiz function was being called, it then couldn't find the questionsArray.
+I resolved this by adding a "typeof" line of code.
+This instructs the startQuiz funtion to run if the questionsArray is not undefined, that is, if it is defined, then run.

 ## Deployment & Local Development
 ### Deployment